While there isn’t an FDA approved peanut allergy cure, there are currently several treatments that might just lead to one sooner rather than later.

 We consulted the trial coordinator for more information and asked to be put on their list.
 We were asked numerous qualifying questions and were eventually called in for an initial consultation.
 Luckily, we met all the qualifying criteria and enrolled in the study within a few months.

 After just over a year of numerous (sometimes weekly) visits, regular blood draws and allergy testing, Xolair shots and regular peanut flour consumption; our son is able to tolerate peanut.
-Justin went from having a reaction to less than 1/2 a peanut at the beginning of the study to passing a food challenge of 20 peanuts at the end.
+J went from having a reaction to less than 1/2 a peanut at the beginning of the study to passing a food challenge of 20 peanuts at the end.

 Our Experience: The Ins and Outs of a Clinical Trial